- Contracts Signed through Financial Operations

 Financial Operations manages numerous types of contracts.
 Below is a list of the most commonly encountered types of contracts:

-Art Loans: Art loan agreements permit the exhibition of art owned by a third party in a University venue.
+- Art Loans: Art loan agreements permit either the exhibition of art owned by a third party in a University venue, or the loan of University-owned artwork to a third party.
 Most art loans involve exchanges between galleries, individual collectors and museums.
 All art loans must be reviewed by both Financial Operations and by the Office of Property Liability & Risk Management to ensure that they are properly insured while in the University's possession and control.

-- For loans to a University department or unit other than a museum, refer to the Art Loan and Exhibition Agreement instructions and the University's template Art Loan and Exhibition Agreement.
+- For loans to or from a University department or unit other than a museum, refer to the Art Loan and Exhibition Agreement instructions and the University's template Art Loan and Exhibition Agreement.

-- For Loans involving the Fralin Museum of Art or the Kluge-Ruhe Aboriginal Art Collection, please contact the respective museum's exhibition manager.
+- For Loans involving the Fralin Museum of Art, the Albert and Shirley Small Special Collecions Library, or the Kluge-Ruhe Aboriginal Art Collection, please contact the respective museum's exhibition manager.

 - NOTE: If loaned works are added to or removed from a loan, it is the responsibility of the exhibiting business unit to request an amendment to the loan agreement.